Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 #### Adding the Sub-Project

-Open the destination project and create an "Externals" group.
+Open the destination project and create a group for external dependencies, for example "Vendor".

-Add files… or drag `DTCoreText.xcodeproj` to the Externals group.
+Add files… or drag `DTCoreText.xcodeproj` to that group.
 Make sure to uncheck the Copy checkbox.
 You want to create a reference, not a copy.

 ![DTCoreText_Reference](DTCoreText_Reference.png)